liqimai/liqimai.github.io/index.md

 Second-Class Prize in HUAWEI Code Craft,
 Huawei Technologies Co., Ltd

-`2016` Honored Mention in Modeling Contest in Mathematics,
+`2016` Honorable Mention in Mathematical Contest in Modeling,
 the Consortium for Mathematics and Its Applications

 `2016` Excellent Group in Student Research Training Program,